rboric/react-hrm-app/README.md

 ## Installation

-To set up the HRM Task Management App locally, follow these steps:
+To set up the react-hrm-app locally, follow these steps:

 1. Clone the repository: `git clone <repository_url>`
 2. Navigate to the project directory: `cd react-hrm-app`